CertifaiAI/rpa-ai-template/insurance-fraud/Readme.md

 **ConfigureKonduitServing.xaml:** This is the primary workflow to initiate Konduit-serving model server.
 It handle model server folder exitstance, download, process id checking and start up model serving system.

-**ReadClaimForms.xaml:** This is the primary workflow for insurance fraud detection demo, it handle forms reading, features extraction, data convertion and result display.
+**ReadClaimForms.xaml:** This is the primary workflow for insurance fraud detection demo, it handles forms reading, features extraction, data convertion and result display.

-**GetInferenceResults.xaml:** This workflow handle the interaction between RPA and Konduit-serving system.
+**GetInferenceResults.xaml:** This workflow handles the interaction between RPA and Konduit-serving system.
-It generated json format POST request and sent to model server, then it wait for server to return an response in json format.
+It generates json format POST request and sent to model server, then it wait for server to return an response in json format.
-Thats response will be inference result.
+The returned response is the inference result.

 **Take Note**
 If you intend to customize the workflow by leveraging this demo, do replace "ReadClaimForms.xaml" with your respective claim forms extraction workflow.
-You can continue to use "GetInferenceResults.xaml" but do remember to modify the POST request input variable.
+You can continue to use "GetInferenceResults.xaml" but remember to modify the POST request input variable.

 ## Model Serving :
 Konduit-Serving is a serving system and framework focused on deploying machine learning pipelines to production.
 The strength of konduit model serving system is it able to serve wide varieties of python machine learning framework and DL4J framework.
 These framework are included Tensorflow, Keras, DL4J and etc.
+&nbsp;
 If you wish to know more about Konduit model serving, please refer to the below github page:
 **https://github.com/KonduitAI/konduit-serving**